 Established in 2014, FRezCa is a program that provides a collaborative learning environment, and a “one-stop shop” to engage with course TAs, undergraduate peer mentors and even course professors.
-FRezCa is alive and well for the upcoming Fall 2020 term and we're looking forward to bringing science students together as a learning community.
+FRezCa is alive and well for the Winter 2021 term and we're looking forward to bringing science students together as a learning community.

 The FRezCa (First-year Residence Cafeteria) tutorial program was established in 2014 to address typical “large classroom” issues faced by incoming STEM students.
 FRezCa aims to be a “learning community” by creating a supportive environment that can help address the challenges faced by incoming university students, including the often isolating experience of large, auditorium-style lecture classes.
 In freshman-level Chemistry, Physics, Mathematics (Calculus and Algebra), and Biology, professors are tasked with conveying a broad base of subject material within a relatively short period of time to students with diverse disciplinary interests and varying levels of preparation.